privatemonkey/pxweb-scb-style/README.md

-# PxWeb default style
+# PxWeb SCB style

-This repo is an attempt to create an alternativ default design for PX Web that is more in line with SCB brand and easy to configure for others.
+This repo is an attempt to create an alternativ design for PX Web that is simple to maintain and customize.

 ## Constrains